 11.25.2 SCS procedures

-A non-AP STA may request the termination of an accepted SCS stream by sending an SCS Request frame with the Request Type field set to “Remove” and the requested SCSIDs in the SCS Descriptor element.
-The Length field of the SCS Descriptor element is set to 0; and no Intra-Access Priority, TCLAS, or TCLAS Processing elements shall be included in the SCS Descriptor element.
+A non-AP STA may request the termination of an accepted SCS stream by sending an SCS Request frame with the Request Type field set to “Remove” and the requested SCSID in the SCS Descriptor element.
+No Intra-Access Priority, TCLAS, or TCLAS Processing elements shall be included in the SCS Descriptor element.